valor-software/ng2-charts/components/charts/readme.md

 - `chartHover`: fires when mousemove (hover) on a chart has occurred, returns information regarding active points and labels

-### Colours
+### Colors

-There are a set several default colours.
-Colours can be replaced using the `colours` attribute.
-If there is more data than colours, colours are generated randomly.
+There are a set several default colors.
+Colors can be replaced using the `colors` attribute.
+If there is more data than colors, colors are generated randomly.